116th Infantry Regiment (United States): War on terror

 The 1st Battalion was ordered into active Federal service on 25 January 2010.
 From March to August, it deployed to Iraq.
 The battalion operated out of Contingency Operating Base Adder in southern Iraq, conducting convoy escort missions with the 256th Infantry Brigade Combat Team of the Louisiana Army National Guard.
 The battalion received a Meritorious Unit Commendation for its actions.
 It was released from active duty and reverted to state control on 8 February 2011.

 Company D of the 3rd Battalion and Company C of the 1st Battalion deployed to Iraq with Task Force 183 in August 2011, after being called into Federal service on 1 June.
 Operating out of Contingency Operating Base Adder, Company C conducted 56 convoy escort missions and earned 12 Bronze Star Medals.
 Company D conducted security and force protection missions.
 In December, the two companies returned to Camp Atterbury and transitioned back to the National Guard.

 The 3rd Battalion, commanded by Lieutenant Colonel Kurt Kobernik, deployed to Camp As Sayliyah in Qatar as Task Force Normandy from September 2015 to July 2016.
 There, the battalion conducted security operations.

-In July 2016, they were replaced by the 1st Battalion of the regiment, commanded by Lieutenant Colonel Christopher Samulski.
+In July 2016, 3rd Battalion was replaced by the 1st Battalion of the regiment, commanded by Lieutenant Colonel Christopher Samulski.
+During this deployment, 1st Battalion soldiers searched more than 100,000 vehicles and 303,000 personnel seeking entry to U.S. military installations throughout the country.
 The 1st Battalion was relieved by the 1st Battalion, 138th Infantry Regiment of the Missouri Army National Guard in March 2017.

+In November 2021, 1st Battalion, under command of LTC James Tierney, was called to active duty for a deployment in support of Combined Joint Task Force-Horn of Africa.
+1st Battalion soldiers provided force protection throughout the Horn of Africa to include Djibouti, Somalia, and Kenya until relieved by 1st Battalion, 69th Infantry Regiment of the New York National Guard in September 2022.

 Kosovo

-In August 2006, the 1st Battalion mobilized in support of KFOR as part of the 29th Infantry Division to provide stability operations in the Serbian province of Kosovo with NATO.
+In August 2006, the 1st Battalion mobilized in support of KFOR as part of the 29th Infantry Division to provide stability operations in the then Serbian province of Kosovo with NATO.
 The battalion trained at Camp Atterbury for two months, and then deployed to Kosovo on 6 December.
 They become known as Task Force Red Dragon for the duration of their deployment in Vitina municipality, which ended on 5 November 2007.
 The 116th returned to Kosovo under the name "Task Force Saint Lo" in February 2022 for KFOR 30.
-During the rotation the 116th provided support to NATO along side the 547th Medical Company (Area Support) from Joint Base Lewis-McChord.
+During the rotation the 116th provided support to NATO alongside the 547th Medical Company (Area Support) from Joint Base Lewis-McChord.
 The tour ended in November 2022.